osrf/gazebo_design/physics_presets/physics_presets.md

   - Switch to a different preset profile using `PresetManager::SetCurrentProfile`.
 Expect `PhysicsEngine` reports different physics parameters.

   - Create a new profile from SDF using `CreateProfile(sdf::ElementPtr)`.
 Switch to the new profile.
 Expect that `PhysicsEngine` reports the new physics parameters.

-It's possible to write a unit test for `PresetManager`, but it doesn't seem particularly helpful, since so many of its operations effect the state of the physics engine.

 ### Pull Requests
 This implementation will require one pull request to sdformat and at least one pull request to gazebo.